Dark Universe Observatory

 The Dark Universe Observatory (DUO) was a planned NASA space-based telescope.
-It was intended to conduct observations of galaxy clusters on the X-ray range with the intent of finding data related to both dark matter and energy.
+It was intended to conduct observations of galaxy clusters in the X-ray range with the intent of obtaining data related to both dark matter and energy.
 The project was an Explorers class mission originally meant to go into a 600 km Earth orbit.
 The telescope concept was eventually superseded by WFIRST.